sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ![](/assets/images/V121pop_editeventvals_2.png)

-After you press *OK*, the events may be resorted (events must always be in order of increasing latencies), and some field contents may be modified to ensure consistency, as indicated at the end of the previous section.
+After you press *Ok*, the events may be resorted (events must always be in order of increasing latencies), and some field contents may be modified to ensure consistency, as indicated at the end of the previous section.